Executive Fellows Program

 Our faculty includes leading national and international academics who are experts in the public sector.
 We also draw on the expertise of senior practitioners from the public, not-for-profit and private sectors.
 Faculty includes:

-An Aboriginal, Torres Strait Islander or Māori public servant will receive a fully-funded place in one of ANZSOG’s 2024 foundation programs, which include the Executive Master of Public Administration (EMPA), through the 2024 ANZSOG First Nations scholarship.
-Applications for the 2024 Scholarship closed on 6 October 2023.
+- An Aboriginal, Torres Strait Islander or Māori public servant will receive a fully funded place in one of ANZSOG’s 2024 foundation programs through the 2024 ANZSOG First Nations Public Administration Scholarship.
+Find out more here.

 Some jurisdictions have specific registration processes.
 If you work for the governments of Western Australia, New South Wales or Victoria, please contact your department or agency’s Human Resources or Learning and Development team about your application or expression of interest.